kubewarden/docs/docs/reference/spec/host-capabilities/03-container-registry.md

   <link rel="canonical" href="https://docs.kubewarden.io/reference/spec/host-capabilities/container-registry"/>
 </head>

-Container registries can be used to distribute many types of OCI objects, going from well-known container images to generic OCI Artifacts.
-OCI Artifacts are used to store objects such as Kubewarden Policies, Helm charts, and more.
+Container registries can be used to distribute many types of OCI objects.
+From well-known container images to generic OCI Artifacts.
+OCI Artifacts are used to store objects such as Kubewarden policies, Helm charts, and more.

-Below documented are the capabilities exposed by the Kubewarden host to interact with container registries.
+These are the capabilities exposed by the Kubewarden host, to interact with container registries.

 ## Get OCI manifest digest

 This function computes the digest of an OCI manifest.
-This information can be used to identify an object stored inside of an OCI registry in an immutable way, as opposed to `tags` which are mutable.
+The digest can be used to identify an object stored in an OCI registry.
+This is an immutable way, as opposed to `tags` which are mutable.

 ### Caching

 Computing the digest involves a series of network requests between the Kubewarden policy host and the remote registry.
-These operation can be time expensive, because of that the results are going to be cached for 1 minute.
+These operations can be time expensive, so the results are cached for 1 minute.

 ### Authentication

 Interactions with private registries require the Kubewarden policy host to authenticate against the remote registry.

 The policy host will use the same set of credentials used to fetch policies from the remote registry.